PranY/exercise/Task.md

 * Ensure your work is packaged in a way such that it is easy to set up the environment and to perform end-to-end run of the pipeline.
 * Please include instructions for the setup.
 * It is sufficient to train a simple model that predicts the install probabilities of ad impressions.
 Time consuming tasks like advanced feature engineering and hyper-parameter tuning are not required.
-* ReportROC AUC and log-loss of your model.
+* Report ROC AUC and log-loss of your model.
 Note that these are not the main criteria we use for evaluating the homework
 * Keep your code organized and clean.

 **Deliverables**